How to add additional user attribute mappings with SCIM through Microsoft Azure AD, now renamed to Microsoft Entra ID.

-For example: If your Lattice account has a custom attribute for "Employee Number", enter the field with the syntax Lattice requires for SCIM custom extension fields.
+For example: If your Lattice account has a custom attribute for "Office Location", enter the field with the syntax Lattice requires for SCIM custom extension fields.

-- For example: If your Lattice account has a custom attribute for "Employee Number", enter the field with the syntax Lattice requires for SCIM custom extension fields.
+- For example: If your Lattice account has a custom attribute for "Office Location", enter the field with the syntax Lattice requires for SCIM custom extension fields.

 - Click on the dropdown next to the target attribute name to match the attribute type with the attribute type in Lattice.
-Ex: Integer matches the Number attribute type in Lattice.
+Ex: String matches Multiple Choice type in Lattice and Integer matches the Number type in Lattice.